-On January 24, 2012, we filed a complaint in the United States District Court for the District of Delaware, as Case No. 1:12-cv-00070-SLR, alleging that Butamax and DuPont are infringing one or more claims made in U.S. Patent No. 8,101,808 (the "'808 Patent") entitled "Recovery of Higher Alcohols from Dilute Aqueous Solutions."
+On January 24, 2012, we filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00070-SLR, alleging that Butamax and DuPont are infringing one or more claims made in U.S. Patent No. 8,101,808 (the "'808 Patent") entitled "Recovery of Higher Alcohols from Dilute Aqueous Solutions."
 The '808 Patent claims methods to produce a C3-C6 alcohol-for example, isobutanol-through fermentation and to recover that alcohol from the fermentation medium.
 We sought a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.
 On May 8, 2013, we stipulated and agreed to dismiss without prejudice the '808 Patent suit against Butamax, DuPont, or their affiliates, with each side bearing its own costs and fees in the action.
-Gevo and Butamax further stipulated and agreed that we shall not re-assert the '808 Patent against Butamax, DuPont, or their affiliates until a final Certificate of Reexamination is received from the USPTO in Inter Partes Reexamination Control No. 95/000,666.
+Gevo and Butamax further stipulated and agreed that we shall not re-assert the '808 Patent against Butamax, DuPont, or their affiliates until a final Certificate of Reexamination is received from the U.S. Patent and Trademark Office ("USPTO") in Inter Partes Reexamination Control No. 95/000,666.

-On March 12, 2012, Butamax filed a complaint in the United States District Court for the District of Delaware, as Case No. 1:12-cv-00298-SLR, alleging that we are infringing one or more claims made in U.S. Patent No. 8,129,162, entitled "Ketol-Acid Reductoisomerase Using NADH."
+On March 12, 2012, Butamax filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00298-SLR, alleging that we are infringing one or more claims made in U.S. Patent No. 8,129,162, entitled "Ketol-Acid Reductoisomerase Using NADH."
 This complaint is in addition to the Amended Complaint discussed above.
 Butamax is seeking a declaratory judgment, injunctive relief, damages, interest, costs and expenses, including attorney's fees.
 We believe that we have meritorious defenses to these claims and intend to vigorously defend this lawsuit.

-On March 13, 2012, we filed a complaint in the United States District Court for the District of Delaware, as Case No. 1:12-cv-00301-SLR, alleging that Butamax and DuPont are infringing U.S. Patent No. 8,133,715 (the "'715 Patent"), entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
+On March 13, 2012, we filed a complaint in the Delaware District Court, as Case No. 1:12-cv-00301-SLR, alleging that Butamax and DuPont are infringing U.S. Patent No. 8,133,715 (the "'715 Patent"), entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
 The '715 Patent claims recombinant microorganisms, including yeast, with modifications for the improved production of isobutanol.
 We are seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.

-On April 10, 2012, we filed a complaint (the "Gevo Complaint") in the United States District Court for the District of Delaware, as Case No. 1:12-cv-00448-SLR, alleging that Butamax and DuPont are infringing one or more claims made in U.S. Patent No. 8,153,415 (the "'415 Patent") entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
+On April 10, 2012, we filed a complaint (the "Gevo Complaint") in the Delaware District Court, as Case No. 1:12-cv-00448-SLR, alleging that Butamax and DuPont are infringing one or more claims made in U.S. Patent No. 8,153,415 (the "'415 Patent") entitled "Reduced By-Product Accumulation for Improved Production of Isobutanol."
 The '415 Patent claims technology which eliminates two pathways that compete for isobutanol pathway intermediates in yeast.
 We are seeking a declaratory judgment, injunctive relief, damages and costs, including attorney's fees and expenses.